By using this site, you agree to the Privacy Policy and Terms of Use.

 Wearable Technology Enables Real-Time Monitoring

 The system continuously monitors multiple biomarkers through commercially available wearable devices, creating detailed profiles of individual depression patterns.
-Data points include sleep quality, physical activity levels, heart rate variability, and social interaction frequency, according to the research published in Nature Medicine.
+Data points include sleep quality, physical activity levels, heart rate variability, and social interaction frequency.

 This real-time monitoring capability allows for dynamic treatment adjustments based on objective data rather than subjective self-reporting.
 The algorithm can detect early warning signs of mood deterioration and suggest preventive interventions before symptoms worsen.